gmann-presidio/iu-kubesec/README.md

     https://github.com/<your-organizatoin>/<your-repo>.git
     ```
 5. Push all changes
+6. Install the ArgoCD app of apps file into your cluster: `kubectl apply -f argo-apps.yaml`
-6. Browse to you ArgoCD instance, which should be available at your port-forwarded path, `https://localhost:8080`
+7. Browse to you ArgoCD instance, which should be available at your port-forwarded path, `https://localhost:8080`
-7. You should see applications begin to appear as app tiles
+8. You should see applications begin to appear as app tiles

 ## Using this Delivery